BANGAUTOGLASS

 Many comprehensive auto insurance policies cover windshield replacement, and an increasing number also cover ADAS recalibration as part of the glass repair claim — but coverage varies by policy and insurer, and there's no universal rule.
 The right approach is to contact your insurance provider before scheduling service and ask specifically whether ADAS camera calibration is included in your windshield claim.

-If you haven't started the claim process yet and want some guidance, Bang AutoGlass can help walk you through the steps — we assist customers with the claim process, though the claim itself is filed by you, the policyholder.
+If you haven't started the claim process yet and want some guidance, Bang AutoGlass can help walk you through the steps — we assist customers with the claim process.
 Bang AutoGlass provides mobile auto glass service across Arizona and Florida, and our team is familiar with helping customers navigate the insurance side of windshield and calibration work.

 One important note: when talking to your insurer, be specific.
 Mention that your vehicle is a Kia EV6 with Kia Drive Wise ADAS systems and that calibration is required after any windshield replacement.
 Some adjusters need that detail spelled out to approve the calibration cost as part of the claim.